Digital-Reform/go-Discord-interactions/README.md

-# A DiscordAPI Wrapper for Golang
+# A Discord Rest API Wrapper for Golang